mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

   <auto-card-image>Rampaging Baloths</auto-card-image>
 </div>

-I'm quite happy with my Progenitus plan, but just in case, I added these two guys to potentially end the game in one turn.
+I'm quite happy with my Progenitus plan, but just in case, I added these two cards to potentially end the game in one turn.

 With just one bounce land still in hand, <auto-card>Rampaging Baloths</auto-card> gets a 4/4 for each land drop I have (the bounce land bounces itself).
 Last game, that got up to around 8.
 And like <auto-card>Tatyova, Benthic Druid</auto-card>, it goes infinite with <auto-card>Retreat to Coralhelm</auto-card> + <auto-card>Sakura-Tribe Scout</auto-card> (or it's many functional reprints)

+## Other Thoughts

+You may think <auto-card>Jokulhaups</auto-card> and <auto-card>Obliterate</auto-card> are obvious includeds, but I'm not thrilled about hard resets that miss enchantments and planeswalkers.
+Should I struggle to rebuild my mana, something as common as <auto-card>Ghostly Prison</auto-card> can stop my win-cons completely.

+I plan to replace <auto-card>Rampaging Baloths</auto-card> with <auto-card>Omnath, Locus of Rage</auto-card> (or maybe run both) as soon as I get my hands on a copy of the latter.

 # Conclusion

-I'm excited about the changes I've made, but there's also a strong worry that I've just made a degenerate, uninteractive, monster of a deck.
-At least now, the games should be mercifully shorter!
+I'm excited about the changes I've made, but I'm also very worried that I've made a degenerate, uninteractive, and too-villanous deck.
+We'll see.

+That said, at least now the games should be mercifully shorter!

 Until next time, happy brewing!